How Can I Reduce Risk in My Retirement Portfolio?

 Forbes nominated Mark as a Best-In-State Wealth Advisor* and he has been featured in the New York Times, Barron's, Forbes, and Kiplinger Magazine.

 Disclosure: Covenant Wealth Advisors is a registered investment advisor with offices in Richmond and Williamsburg, VA.
+Registration of an investment advisor does not imply a certain level of skill or training.
 Past performance is no guarantee of future returns.
 Investing involves risk and possible loss of principal capital.
 The views and opinions expressed in this content are as of the date of the posting, are subject to change based on market and other conditions.
 This content contains certain statements that may be deemed forward-looking statements.
 Please note that any such statements are not guarantees of any future performance and actual results or developments may differ materially from those projected.
 Please note that nothing in this content should be construed as an offer to sell or the solicitation of an offer to purchase an interest in any security or separate account.
 Nothing is intended to be, and you should not consider anything to be, investment, accounting, tax, or legal advice.
 If you would like accounting, tax, or legal advice, you should consult with your own accountants or attorneys regarding your individual circumstances and needs.
 No advice may be rendered by Covenant Wealth Advisors unless a client service agreement is in place.
 Hypothetical examples are fictitious and are only used to illustrate a specific point of view.
 Diversification does not guarantee against risk of loss.
 While this guide attempts to be as comprehensive as possible but no article can cover all aspects of retirement planning.
 Be sure to consult an advisor for comprehensive advice.